The Frontiers Master's Program in Ecology and Evolutionary Biology at the University of Michigan has three primary goals:

 The Frontiers Program is looking for students who:

-- Show academic excellence, would benefit from a broad-based training program and ultimately plan to apply to a Ph.D. program.
+- Have a record of superior academic achievement, would benefit from a broad-based training program, and ultimately plan to apply to a Ph.D. program.

 - Are U.S. citizens, permanent residents or undocumented students with Deferred Action for Childhood Arrival (DACA).